birds-canopy/canapy/README.md

 annotator = SynAnnotator()
 ```

-This object is in charge with training a
+This object is in charge of training a
 machine learning model able to annotate
 your data, based on some audio and annotations
 stored in a `Corpus`, and eventually annotate